-road: A motor vehicle route more than 50-inches wide, unless identified and managed as a trail.
-(36 CFR 212.1, FS Manual 7705):
+road: A motor vehicle route more than 50-inches wide, unless identified and managed as a trail (36 CFR 212.1, FS Manual 7705) (related: permanent road, temporary road):

 - Decommissioned: the stabilization and restoration of an unneeded road to a more natural state (36 CFR 212.1). - Forest road or trail: a route wholly or partly within or adjacent to and serving the National Forest System that is necessary for the protection, administration, and utilization of the National Forest System and the use and development of its resources (36 CFR 212.1-Definitions). - Maintenance level: a term for the level of service provided by, and maintenance required for, a specific road, consistent with road management objectives and maintenance criteria (FSH 7709.59, 62.32). - Level 1: These are roads that have been placed in storage between intermittent uses.
 The period of storage must exceed 1 year.
 Basic custodial maintenance is performed to prevent damage to adjacent resources and to perpetuate the road for future resource management needs.
 Emphasis is normally given to maintaining drainage facilities and runoff patterns. - Level 2: Assigned to roads open for use by high clearance vehicles.
 Passenger car traffic, user comfort, and user convenience are not considerations. - Level 3: Assigned to roads open and maintained for travel by a prudent driver in a standard passenger car.
-User comfort and convenience are not considered priorities. - Level 4: Assigned to roads that provide a moderate degree of user comfort and convenience at moderate travel speeds. - Level 5: Assigned to roads that provide a high degree of user comfort and convenience. - National Forest System: A forest road other than a road which has been authorized by a legally documented right-of-way held by a State, county, or other local public road authority (36 CFR 212.1). - Temporary: A road necessary for emergency operations or authorized by contract, permit, lease, or other written authorization that is not a forest road and that is not included in a forest transportation atlas (36 CFR 212.1).
+User comfort and convenience are not considered priorities. - Level 4: Assigned to roads that provide a moderate degree of user comfort and convenience at moderate travel speeds. - Level 5: Assigned to roads that provide a high degree of user comfort and convenience. - National Forest System: A forest road other than a road which has been authorized by a legally documented right-of-way held by a State, County, or other local public road authority (36 CFR 212.1).